Although romantic, there needs to be some sort of regulation for home-stay models like Airbnb. (Picture: Joshua Tree / Airbnb)

 Tulsi Grover is an interior designer based in Singapore, working for HASSELL.
 His specialization lies within lifestyle-based projects, particularly hospitality, F&B, and high-end residential works, with projects spanning Australia, Asia, the Middle East and Africa.

-Hassell is a leading international design practice with studios in Asia, Australia, the US and the UK.
+HASSELL is a leading international design practice with studios in Australia, China, South East Asia, the United Kingdom and the United States of America.